globulus/simi/README.md

 step = ife(min < max, 1, -1) # Works with non-function values

 # The following example uses functions to lazily compute only the value
 # which needs to be returned.
-Notice ":" syntax, which is shorthand for
+Notice ":SOMETHING" syntax, which is shorthand for
-# def ():
+# def (): return SOMETHING
 step = ife(min < max, :Math.pow(2, 32), :Math.pow(3, 10))
 ```